Toxic Substances Control Act of 1976: Overview

-The Toxic Substances Control Act of 1976 mandated the EPA to protect the public from "unreasonable risk of injury to health or the environment" by regulating the manufacture, processing, distribution, use, sale, and disposal of chemicals.
+The Toxic Substances Control Act of 1976 mandated EPA to protect the public from "unreasonable risk of injury to health or the environment" by regulating the manufacture (including import), processing, distribution, use, sale, and disposal of chemicals.
 This act does not address pollution, which is regulated through the Clean Air Act, Clean Water Act and the Resource Conservation and Recovery Act.
 Instead, like FIFRA (the Federal Insecticide, Fungicide, and Rodenticide Act), TSCA regulates commercial products.
-The act gave the EPA the authority to gather information on and require manufacturers (and importers) to test products, required the EPA to create a listing of existing chemicals and the industry to notify EPA of new chemicals being produced, and gave the EPA the ability to regulate chemical production and use.
+The act gave EPA the authority to gather information on and require manufacturers (and importers) to test products, required EPA to create a listing of existing chemicals and the industry to notify EPA of new chemicals being produced, and gave EPA the ability to regulate chemical production and use.
 For example, in 2019 EPA banned the use of methylene chloride in consumer paint and coating removal products.

 The types of chemicals regulated by the act fall into two broad categories: existing and new.
 The distinction is made because the act regulates the two categories of chemicals in different ways.
-Existing chemicals include any chemical currently listed on the TSCA Inventory under TSCA section 8(b).
-New chemicals are defined as "any chemical substance which is not included in the chemical substance list compiled and published under section 8(b)."
-This list included all chemical substances manufactured or imported into the United States prior to December 1979, which covered 99% of the EPA's mandate in the bill, including some 8,800 chemicals imported or produced at quantities above 10,000 pounds.
+Existing chemicals include any chemical currently listed on the TSCA Inventory under TSCA section 8(b). "[A]ny chemical that is not [listed] on the [TSCA] Inventory is considered a 'new chemical substance.'"
+The Inventory includes all chemical substances manufactured or imported into the United States for a non-exempt purpose.